-- a) A candidate must not have been an employee of the credit union at any time within the last two (2) years; - b) A candidate must have been a member in good standing of the credit union for at least twelve (12) months; - c) A candidate must not be a director or an employee of another credit union; - d) A candidate must have signed a written undertaking, in the form approved from time to time by the board, to act in the best interests of the credit union and in accordance with these by-laws, the legislation governing the credit union and any approved policies of the board, if elected as a director; and e) In order to remain qualified as a director once elected, each director must, unless he or she has a valid reason for non-compliance and is excused by the board, comply fully with all of the credit union's policies, as adopted by the board of directors from time to time, including those regarding training, confidentiality and conflict of interest.
-Failure to comply with such policies shall result in immediate disqualification in and removal from the board.
+(a) A candidate must not have been an employee of the credit union at any time within the last two (2) years;

+- (b) A candidate must have been a member in good standing of the credit union for at least twelve (12) months; - (c) A candidate must not be a director or an employee of another credit union; - (d) A candidate must have signed a written undertaking, in the form approved from time to time by the board, to act in the best interests of the credit union and in accordance with these by-laws, the legislation governing the credit union and any approved policies of the board, if elected as a director; and - (e) Each director must, unless he or she has a valid reason for non-compliance and is excused by the board, comply fully with all of the credit union's policies, as adopted by the board of directors from time to time.
+Further, each director must undertake to maintain the confidentiality of the credit union and comply with the Conflict of Interest & Confidentiality Policy set out in Schedule "B" of these by-laws.
+Failure to comply with the policies set out in Schedule "B" shall result in immediate disqualification in and removal from the board.